 Please note: UC Press e-books must be purchased separately from our print books, and require the use of Adobe Digital Editions.
 If you do not already have Adobe Digital Editions installed on your computer, please download and install the software.
 To complete your e-book order, please click on the e-book checkout button.
 A charge will appear on your credit card from Ingram Digital Group.

-Imaobong D. Umoren is Assistant Professor in International History of Gender at the London School of Economics.
+Imaobong D. Umoren is Assistant Professor of International History of Gender at the London School of Economics.